microsoft/elk-acs-kubernetes/README.md

 ## Elastic Stack on Kubernetes Architecture
 ![Elastic Stack on Kubernetes Architecture](/elk-acs-kube-arch.png)

 ## Instructions
-* Go to Azure Marketplace and find `Elastic Stack on Kubernetes` solution template and click `Create`
+* Go to Azure Marketplace and find `Elastic Stack on Kubernetes` solution template and click `Create`.
-* In `Basics` panel, `Controller Username` and `Controller Password` need to be valid Ubuntu credential and will be used to access Kibana. `Resource Group` should be new or empty.
-Note: not all VM sizes are supported across all regions.
+* In `Basics` panel, `Controller Username` and `Controller Password` need to be valid Ubuntu credential and will be used to access Kibana. `Resource Group` should be new or empty.Note: not all VM sizes are supported across all regions.
 * In `Common Settings` panel, provide the following:
-   * `Dns prefix` - e.g. "contoso12345".
+   * `Dns prefix` - e.g. "contoso12345"
      * Create an app in Azure Active Directory.
 Go to `Azure Active Directory` -> `App registrations` -> `New application registration`.
 Provide the following:
        * `Name` - e.g. "contoso12345app"
        * `Application Type` - Web app / API